 Task 2.5 targets the Use Case scenarios that will be developed and will reflect detailed realistic situations, behavior of the end-users in their regular autonomous vehicles' service requests.
 For all types of services and user groups, this task will develop and pre-study the user experiments per demonstrator city (initially) and (at a later stage) replicator city.
-The provisional list of AVENUE services will be further enriched, while at least 10 services will be selected for demonstration.
-Those services will be further detailed in line with the needs and feedback from the demonstrator and replicator cities.
+The provisional list of AVENUE services will be further enriched, while at least 10 services will be selected for demonstrator and replicator cities.
 Each of those cities will define a baseline and an ambitious vision with corresponding goals for the realization of the respective AVENUE large-scale demonstrators.
 Different actions/ measures and services may be defined and selected.
 A SWOT analysis will be performed per city that could affect the implementation and success level of the respective action plan for large scale demonstration.
 This includes the type of experiment (focus group or user study), the number of expected participants, the study design, the data to be collected, as well as the evaluation method (an evaluation plan will be elaborated).
 The functional specifications will be defined for the usage scenarios, with focus on passenger and operation security, service quality and taking into account business development needs.
 All technical functionalities (hardware and software) will be identified in link with the defined user requirements.
 Specifications concerning end-user behavioral patterns and relevant triggers will also be integrated into the functional specifications.
 The use-case scenarios will be used for WP4, WP5 and WP6.
 This task contributes to deliverable of D2.5 and D2.6.